 I love new recipes, and since so many are looking for grain-free, gluten-free foods these days, these pancakes will hit the spot.
 It all started with this recipe from Katie on how to get more vegetables into your kids, only I adapted it of course, because I can’t help it!

 I knew I had to call it something good and that “Squash pancakes” wouldn’t do it.
 “Pumpkin pancakes”?
 Maybe.
 “Orange pancakes”?
 Nope, not good enough.
 “Orange vegetable pancakes”?
-No way in heck.
-So I called them “Halloween Pancakes” and said that I was “Just trying them out…” (Since they knew Halloween is a few weeks away and all.)
+No way would that fly.
+So I called them “Halloween Pancakes” and said that I was “Just trying them out…” (Since Halloween is a few weeks away, and see how they’re sort of orange?)

 Halloween Pancakes – this is what I did, visit Katie’s post for variations: